SeleniumHQ/docs/docs_source_files/content/webdriver/browser_manipulation.en.md

 {{< / code-tab >}}

-Python's WebDriver now supports the python context manager, which when using the "with" keyword can automatically quit the driver at the end of execution.
+Python's WebDriver now supports the python context manager, which when using the `with` keyword can automatically quit the driver at the end of execution.

 ```python